amadibethel01/requirement-analysis/README.md

 Below is the use case diagram for the **Booking Management System**, showing how different actors interact with the core functionalities of the system:

 ![Booking Management System Use Case Diagram](./alx-booking-uc.png)
+---

+## Acceptance Criteria

+Acceptance Criteria are predefined conditions that a software product must satisfy to be accepted by the user, customer, or other stakeholders.
+They are written from the perspective of the end user and provide a clear, testable definition of when a requirement is complete.

+### ✅ Importance of Acceptance Criteria in Requirement Analysis:
+- Ensures a **shared understanding** between stakeholders and developers.
+- Defines **boundaries and expectations** for system functionality.
+- Helps testers create **relevant test cases** based on defined behavior.
+- Reduces ambiguity by offering **clear success conditions**.
+- Supports **agile development** through the definition of “done” for features.

+---

+### 📦 Example: Acceptance Criteria for "Checkout Feature" in a Booking Management System

+**Feature:** Booking Checkout Process

+**Acceptance Criteria:**
+- ✅ Given the user has selected a room and filled in personal details,
+  When they click “Proceed to Checkout”,
+  Then the system should display a summary of the booking and total cost.

+- ✅ Given the user is on the checkout page,
+  When they click “Confirm Booking”,
+  Then the system should process the booking and display a success confirmation with a unique booking ID.

+- ✅ Given the booking is successful,
+  When the confirmation screen appears,
+  Then the system should trigger an email notification with the booking details.

+These criteria ensure that the checkout feature is functionally complete and delivers the expected user experience.